 Mongolia · Bird Electrocution Mitigation

-Mongolia's distribution power lines, 10kV and 15kV, were killing 18,000 raptors every year — before mitigation was implemented
+Mongolia's distribution power lines, 10kV and 15kV, were killing up to 18,000 raptors every year — before mitigation was implemented

 A proven, low-cost solution exists.
-This website explains the problem, the solution, and what electricity distribution companies and consumers can do right now.
+This website explains the problem, the solution, and what electricity distribution companies and private sector users can do right now.

 Problem